NYS New Unemployment Process Hopes to Make Tax Season Easier

 The Department continuously reviews its systems in search of ways to increase efficiency, improve user experience, and maintain the highest security measures to safeguard this critical lifeline.

-Recent efforts include the ongoing 4-Year Technology Modernization, Multi-Factor Authentication, the launch of the new Management System for Protecting Workers’ Rights, and many other additional recent
+Recent efforts include the ongoing the 4-Year Technology Modernization, Multi-Factor Authentication, the launch of the new Management System for Protecting Workers’ Rights, and more.